-All projects go through the same five project phases that typically culminates in some type of project management phase review.
+All projects go through the same five project phases that typically culminate in some type of project management phase review.
 Each of the five project phases has a distinct purpose, importance, and set of output documents designed to ensure that the project manager is moving the project toward the desired result.